stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/paragraphformat/get_characterunitfirstlineindent/_index.md

 ---
+title: Aspose::Words::ParagraphFormat::get_CharacterUnitFirstLineIndent method
-title: get_CharacterUnitFirstLineIndent
+linktitle: get_CharacterUnitFirstLineIndent
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the value (in characters) for the first-line or hanging indent.
-Use positive values to set the first-line indent, and negative values to set the hanging indent.
+description: Aspose::Words::ParagraphFormat::get_CharacterUnitFirstLineIndent method.
+Gets or sets the value (in characters) for the first-line or hanging indent.
+Use positive values to set the first-line indent, and negative values to set the hanging indent in C++.
 type: docs
 weight: 79
 url: /cpp/aspose.words/paragraphformat/get_characterunitfirstlineindent/